Winning more proposals by finding the meaning and purpose in them

 If you choose a shallow purpose, you will make points that do not matter.

 But what impact should you have?
 If you don’t know what major impact would interest the customer, you’ve got a problem.
-Most companies water their impact down if they think there might be any risk at all in it.
+Most companies water their impact down if they think there might be any risk at all of anyone along the way not agreeing with something they said.
 And when they do this, they water down their purpose until they do not matter.
+Doing this ignores the fact that customers want they money they are spending to result in something that has a major impact on what matters to them.

 Finding meaning

 What do you do that has an impact?
-What matters?
-Now and in the future.
+What matters, both now and in the future?
 How will all of the stakeholders be impacted?
 Having an impact brings meaning to a proposal.

 Proposal writing is not just fulfillment, compliance, and a search for the magic words that can persuade.
 Proposal writing is about meaning something.
 Proposal writing with a team of contributors is about finding meaning for everyone involved.

-Proposal writing is not just talking about what matters.
-It is a chance to matter.
+Proposal writing is not just about making a submission with something that can win.
+It is a chance to actually matter and have an impact.

 Access to premium content items is limited to PropLIBRARY Subscribers